babbleberry/rpi4-osdev/part3-helloworld/README.md

 Now we need to look at the RPi4 to identify how to connect the other end of the cable.
 You'll be looking for the **GPIO pins**, all 40 of them, which are just above the Raspberry Pi copyright notice.

 The diagram below shows where you need to make connections.
+The cable I recommended has breakout leads that are colour-coded as follows:

+ * BLACK = Ground
+ * RED = +5v Power
+ * GREEN = TX (transmits from USB port to RPi4)
+ * WHITE = RX (receives to USB port from RPi4)

-The BLACK connecter hooks over Ground (Pin 6), the WHITE over TXD (GPIO 14/Pin 8) and the GREEN over RXD (GPIO 15/Pin 10).
+The Ground lead (BLACK in my case) hooks over the RPi4's Ground pin (Pin 6), the RX lead (WHITE) over TXD (GPIO 14/Pin 8) and the TX lead (GREEN) over RXD (GPIO 15/Pin 10).
+Note how it's necessary to cross RX and TX, i.e. connect RX to TX and vice versa.
 As we are powering the RPi4 using a dedicated power supply, make sure you **don't connect the RED connector**.

 ![GPIO location](images/3-helloworld-pinloc.png)